mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **USING FORGERY**

 Talented forgers can simulate anything from a signature to a credstick to the Mona Lisa.
 The skill is most often used for doctoring hardcopy IDs, signatures, and official paperwork, but it can be used to fabricate anything you can imagine and your skill level can handle.
 Creating a forgery is a `Forgery + Logic Test`.
 The limit for this test is either Physical (for forged art, signatures,and other physical objects) or Mental (for credsticks, documents, and other items that are more data than substance).
-Your dice pool is adjusted by appropriate modifiers (see the Build/Repair Table for suggestions), and given a time requirement by the gamemaster (an interval from the Extended Test Difficulties table is fine).
+Your modifier is adjusted by appropriate modifiers (see the Build/Repair Table for suggestions), and given a time requirement by the gamemaster (an interval from the Extended Test Difficulties table is fine).

 The quality of the forgery is based on the number of hits scored on the test.
 This number acts as the threshold for attempts to spot the fake.
 Anyone examining a forgery makes an Opposed Test using a `Perception + Intuition [Mental]` Test or `Forgery + Intuition [Mental]` Test.
 If they score as many or more hits than the quality of the forgery, the item is exposed as a fake.